This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Bulimia is an eating disorder.
-You binge eat and then vomit, use laxatives, starve yourself, or exercise for hours to prevent weight gain.
-This behavior happens often, usually at least 2 times a week for several months.
+Bulimia nervosa is an eating disorder.
+You eat a large amount of food in a short period of time.
+This is called binging.
+You then vomit, use laxatives, starve, or exercise for hours to prevent weight gain.
+This is called purging.
+You do this at least 1 time each week for several months.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Healthcare providers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 Vital signs give information about your current health.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 A healthcare provider will provide support and supervision as you learn to eat normal, healthy meals.
 You may be allowed to use the bathroom only when a healthcare provider is present.

 You will meet with a dietitian to talk about nutrition and develop a healthy meal plan.
 It is important to eat 3 to 5 structured meals a day to reduce the urge to binge.
 You might need to learn how to prepare healthy food.
 You might also need to relearn what it feels like when you are hungry and full.

 You will be weighed regularly to find out if you are gaining, losing, or maintaining your weight.
 Limited amounts of physical activity will be part of your daily routine.
 A healthcare provider will help you learn ways other than exercise to relieve stress.

 - Blood tests will show if you are getting enough iron, calcium, glucose, and other nutrients.